- What is Hip Dysplasia?

 - Bigger more muscular frontend and overdeveloped shoulders

 Diagnosing Hip Dysplasia in Dogs

-To determine what’s causing your dog’s hip pain, your vet will perform a series of test.
-These tests are undertaken in a similar order of diagnosis and include . . .
+To determine what’s causing your dog’s hip pain, your vet will perform a series of tests.

 - Physical exam

 - Range of motion test